• Home /

 Learn more about the differences between mortgage lenders, brokers, and banks.

-It’s wise to apply early — even before you find a home to buy.
+It’s always good to start your application early — even before you find your first home.

 The U.S. government created the modern mortgage market in the 1930s.
-Today, there are five basic mortgage types, each with different rules to qualify.
+Today, there are five basic mortgage types, each with different qualifying rules.

 • Conventional mortgages